Radiometric dating

 Radiometric dating, radioactive dating or radioisotope dating is a technique which is used to date materials such as rocks or carbon, in which trace radioactive impurities were selectively incorporated when they were formed.
 The method compares the abundance of a naturally occurring radioactive isotope within the material to the abundance of its decay products, which form at a known constant rate of decay.
 Radiometric dating of minerals and rocks was pioneered by Ernest Rutherford (1906) and Bertram Boltwood (1907).
 Radiometric dating is now the principal source of information about the absolute age of rocks and other geological features, including the age of fossilized life forms or the age of Earth itself, and can also be used to date a wide range of natural and man-made materials.

 Together with stratigraphic principles, radiometric dating methods are used in geochronology to establish the geologic time scale.
 Among the best-known techniques are radiocarbon dating, potassium–argon dating and uranium–lead dating.
 By allowing the establishment of geological timescales, it provides a significant source of information about the ages of fossils and the deduced rates of evolutionary change.
 Radiometric dating is also used to date archaeological materials, including ancient artifacts.
+It is also used to investigate the origins of meteorites and asteroids.

 Different methods of radiometric dating vary in the timescale over which they are accurate and the materials to which they can be applied.